-If an outline is not deemed thesis-worthy, the PhD Program Director will meet with the Thesis Committee and the student to develop a remedial action plan.
+If an outline is not deemed thesis-worthy, the PhD Program Committee-based reviewer will subsequently meet with the supervisor and student to develop a remedial action plan.
 Otherwise, comments and suggestions are to be taken under advisement to assist the student in conceptualizing and preparing the full thesis proposal.

 The thesis proposal outline is optional for students who have entered the PhD program after having completed a mini-masters.
-Such students may choose to undertake an outline and presentation if they want the perspective of additional faculty members or if their project materially changes from what was proposed at the mini-masters defense.
+Such students may choose to undertake this outline process if they want the perspective of additional faculty members or if their project materially changes from what was proposed at the mini-masters defense.
 For further details on the mini-masters route see: https://phs.queensu.ca/graduate-programs/msc-epidemiology/mini-masters